 “Tell me, what do you miss about those days the most, Babsy?”

-Never a good sign when Alex started calling her Babsy, but Babs considered the question for a few seconds and could honestly think of only one thing:
+Never a good sign when Myrtle started calling her Babsy, but Babs considered the question for a few seconds and could honestly think of only one thing:

 “I miss the uniforms,” she said.
 “It was nice not having to choose a new outfit every day.”